RahulGoel2002/command-line-digital-clock/README.md

 Once you are in the folder type `python clock.py` or `python3 clock.py`(in some cases).

 The clock must be running on the terminal window.

+To terminate clock either press `Ctrl+C` or close the terminal window.